 a good day, which will turn into a good week, which will turn into a good year, which will turn into a good life!

 So clearly a good day is important, and how else do you start that than to have a good morning?

-How to start a homeschool routine
+How to start a simple homeschool schedule

-Let me start off by saying there is no cookie cutter routine here.
+Let me start off by saying there is no cookie-cutter routine here.
 You, your homeschool, and your kids are all unique.
 Don’t fall into the trap of thinking you need to try to fit into someone else’s mold.

 - Identify what is important to you and your unique situation.
-Do you have a variety of ages and you want them to work together?
+Do you have a variety of ages and do you want them to work together?
 Are your kids in need of a little quiet time to start with to be more centered and focused?
-Do you have kids who dread a certain thing and using the “eat the frog” approach (doing the thing you dislike the most first because everything gets easier from there)?
+Do you have kids who dread a certain thing and use the “eat the frog” approach (doing the thing you dislike the most first because everything gets easier from there)?

 - What sort of timetable are you looking at for your particular situation?
 Do you want to be done by noon?
 Do you need to work outside of the home while homeschooling?